 - The intern is not entitled to a job at the completion of the internship.

-- Both the employer and intern are aware that the intern is not entitled to any wages for time spent during the position.
+- Both the employer and intern are aware that the intern is not entitled to any wages for the time spent during the position.

 - If the employer receives an immediate benefit of the intern, the intern should be paid at least minimum wage.

-- If intern is a recent graduate or otherwise not enrolled in a degree-seeking program, it is likely they should be paid in accordance with FLSA requirements.
+- If an intern is a recent graduate or otherwise not enrolled in a degree-seeking program, it is likely they should be paid in accordance with FLSA requirements.

 - If an intern replaces a position that would have previously been a paid employee position.

-- If the addition of an intern expedites the employers business operations.
+- If the addition of an intern expedites the employer’s business operations.

-It serves a company well, to develop an internship program in conjunction with local universities to ensure that a quality education and experience program is put into place.
+It serves a company well, to develop an internship program in conjunction with local universities to ensure that quality education and experience program is put into place.
 This often will eliminate any risk of violating FLSA laws and provide the intern with a benefiting experience.

 If you are an intern at the University of Florida, Florida State University, Santa Fa College, University of North Florida, or the University of Central Florida and believe you are a victim of intern exploitation by a company, our experienced attorneys may be able to help.
 You may be entitled to compensation if you found that you were misclassified as an intern and were performing employee-level work.
 PLEASE CALL (352) 505-8900 to schedule a FREE CONSULTATION.